24 August 2026 · Response

 What should I do first when I get an audit notice?

-Read the scope and periods, appoint one point of contact, and start gathering exactly the records requested against the deadlines.
+Read the scope and periods carefully, appoint one point of contact, and start gathering exactly the records requested against the deadlines set out in the notice.
+Loop in your tax advisor before the first response goes out.

 Should I give the auditor everything I have?

-No. Provide precisely what is requested.
-Over-sharing can open new lines of enquiry.
+No. Provide precisely what is requested, no more.
+Over-sharing widens the scope of the review and can open new lines of enquiry that were never part of the original request.

 Can I challenge the outcome?

 Yes.
-If you disagree with an assessment you can request reconsideration within the statutory window and escalate if needed.
+If you disagree with an assessment, you can request reconsideration, generally within 40 business days, and escalate to the Tax Disputes Resolution Committee, and ultimately the courts, if it is not resolved.

 Can Exiloz handle the response for us?

 Yes.
-We act as your point of contact, prepare the answers, and manage any reconsideration or objection.
+We act as your appointed point of contact, prepare and check every answer before submission, and manage any reconsideration or objection through to resolution.

 Respond to the FTA the right way